 Before reporting a suspected breach of planning control please ensure South Dublin County Council is the appropriate Planning Authority.

-A hard copy of the complaint sheet is also available at the planning counter, which is open to members of the public from 9am until 4pm, Mon-Fri, within the County Hall, Tallaght, Dublin 24.
+A hard copy of the complaint sheet is also available at the planning counter, which is open to members of the public from 10am until 12 noon and 2pm until 4pm, Monday to Friday in County Hall, Tallaght, Dublin 24.